2-REC/unity-kinect-tracking/README.md

 This project uses the following libraries/projects:<br>
 - [unity-kinect-boilerplate](https://github.com/2-REC/unity-kinect-boilerplate): For the MS Kinect v2 interaction.<br>
 - [unity-opencv-boilerplate](https://github.com/2-REC/unity-opencv-boilerplate): For the OpenCV image analysis processes.<br>
+- The OpenCV precompiled libraries: See "unity-opencv-boilerplate" for details.<br>